 Your roofing company insurance program should include third-party coverage and employee injury coverage.
 This is generally the extent of roofers insurance.
-Roofing Contractor Insurance is a form of contractor’s liability insurance, meaning that it that covers your business against the financial costs of damages done to your client or any passers-by.
-There are other policies that will extend your coverage to include things like theft and even protection of profits.
+Roofing Contractor Insurance is a form of contractor’s liability insurance.
+It means that it that covers your business against the financial costs of damages done to your client or any passers-by.
+There are other policies that will extend your coverage.
+They include things like theft and even protection of profits.

 7 Answers to Roofers’ Questions